jjmschofield/gocrawl/README.md

 The main limiting factor for the size of a site is memory - currently we keep a track of where we have been and where we are going inside in memory caches.

 You'll find that the [PageCrawler](internal/crawl/crawler.go) lets you inject in these cashes - satisfy the [ThreadSafeCache interface](internal/caches/thread_safe.go) and swap them out for something backed by disk or magic cloud memory and you'll go further.

+By default we have provided an example of a redis cache (unauthenticated) which is available from the command line.
+You'll need a redis server for this - the included `docker-compose.yml` can get you started.

 ## I heard you wanted to query lots of data...
 `gocrawl` itself intentionally doesn't waste resources on how you may want to query the data later.